EnderCommunity/Murmur/README.md

 # Murmur

-Murmur - *you may also refer to it by "Mur" or "ECMSL-2021" (EnderCommunity Maintained Scripting Language - 2021)* - is an experimental programming language. ***It's still not even functional, this is all just a pitch of the language itself.*** *Mur* code compiles down to C code, which is then compiled to machine code.
+Murmur - *you may also refer to it by "Mur" or "ECMSL-2021" (EnderCommunity Maintained Scripting Language - 2021)* - is an experimental programming language. *Mur* code compiles down to C code, which is then compiled to machine code.

+>***"Mur" is still not functional, this is all just some pitches and some not-even-close-to-half-baked code.***

 The file extension of *Mur* files is *`.mur`*.